Foundation / Corporation

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.

-USA: California: Alameda, Contra Costa, Marin, San Francisco, San Mateo or Santa Clara counties
+USA: California: Alameda County, Contra Costa County, Marin County, San Francisco County, San Mateo County or Santa Clara County

 Fundraising opportunity for USA, Canada, and International nonprofit organizations to host a jazz concert held in honor of their organization or cause.
 Applicants must contact the funding source prior to applying.
 In addition to funds raised through concert ticket sales